 Priority

-- Now: do this first.
+- Now: do this activity first.

-- Next: do this second.
+- Next: do this activity directly after the first.

-- Later: do this after the second.
+- Later: do this activity after the next.